 “VCs are all about people.
 If we have the ability to raise external money, it helps you to have standard industry terms and you can compensate your people as per industry standards.
 Then you can probably retain people better, and also get the best of people to work for you.
 We now have a structure that is aligned to industry standards,” he said.

-Its portfolio companies in the region include Grab, the largest ride-hailing app in ASEAN, whose last funding round was in September 2016, when it raised US$750 million in a round led by Japanese mobile giant SoftBank.
+Its portfolio companies in the region include Grab, the largest ride-hailing app in ASEAN, whose last funding round was in September 2016 when it raised $750 million in a round led by Japanese mobile giant SoftBank.

-Yet he urged caution: “Not a lot of people are rushing in and that is a good sign – our challenge will be not to get carreid away, but maintain discipline.
-Just becsue, no one is rushing in, or are not hurrying for deaals, does not mean that we should invest more – we should be more careful at times like this,” he added.
+Yet he urges caution.
+“Not a lot of people are rushing in and that is a good sign — our challenge will be not to get carried away, but maintain discipline.
+Just because no one is rushing in or is not hurrying for deals does not mean that we should invest more – we should be more careful at times like these,” he added.

 The firm’s notable investments in India include FirstCry, Yatra, HouseJoy and GreenDust.
-Most recently, Bengaluru-based Flutura Decision Sciences and Analytics, an industrial Internet-of-Things (I-IoT) company, raised $7.5 million in a Series A round of funding led by Vertex Ventures.
-In September 2016, the investment firm invested in SaaS-based customer experience management platform CloudCherry in a $6 million Series A funding round alongside Cisco Investments and IDG Ventures India.
+Most recently, Bengaluru-based Flutura Decision Sciences and Analytics, an industrial Internet-of-Things (IIoT) company, raised $7.5 million in a Series A round led by Vertex Ventures.
+In September 2016, the investment firm had invested in SaaS-based customer experience management platform CloudCherry in a $6 million Series A funding round alongside Cisco Investments and IDG Ventures India.